QasimGithub/project2/README.md

 # New project
-This is project was created from local system
+This project was created from local system. some minor changes 27/Nov.